samwilson/embed-piwigo/README.md

 Install this plugin in the normal way.

+Then go to the "Settings" → "Writing" page in the WordPress admin area, and list your Piwigo site URLs in the new "Piwigo site URLs" field.

 == Frequently Asked Questions ==

 = Does this modify the database? =

-A single option is added, called ``.
+A single option is added, called `piwigo-embeds-urls`.

 == Screenshots ==